KeithSloan/OpenStudioWorkBench/README.md

     * Sync GBxml - Properties ( to be developed )
       - Sync FC object Properties with GBxml structure

-    * Export GGxml - Export GBxml structure to gbxml file ( to be developed )
+    * Export GBxml - Export GBxml structure to gbxml file ( to be developed )

     * Import Weather - ToDo